 The school will contact you by letter or in person to raise any concerns about your child’s attendance.
 School may liaise with the Local Authority Attendance team for further advice.

-Your child’s attendance will be monitored by the school and the Education Welfare Officer for signs of improvement.
+Your child’s attendance will be monitored by the school for signs of improvement.